x-jesse/mte-capstone/about.markdown

 Our primary solutions are:

-1. Building a semi-autonomous drone and flying it around the structure, taking pictures and performing damage inference using CV/ML
+1. Building a semi-autonomous drone and flying it around the structure, taking pictures and performing damage inference using CV/ML.

 2. Embedding sensors directly into the building structure, monitoring the structure health via various indicators like humidity.

-3.
+3. Autonomous climbing robots capable of traversing the structure's exterior.

+4.